Contents

 Laughter is the best medicine.

-In 2006, a group of researchers exploring the connections between the brain, human behavior, and the immune system discovered that even just the expectation of laughter could increase levels of hormones that protect our health.
+Laughter may unlock vibrant mental health.
+In 2006, a group of researchers exploring the connections between the brain, human behavior, and the immune system discovered that even just the expectation of laughter could increase levels of hormones that promote better brain health.

 It's good to talk.